zainaraza43/blog/static/cxx-classes/cxx-classes-marp.md

 #### Extra Challenges

-Here are some extra challenges in case you've already learned this and this seems easy for you:
+Here are some extra challenges to take this to the next level:

 - Make the application interactive by using a loop and user input in the `main` function.
 Use your creativity here!
 - Add a function `sortAnimals()` to your zoo, which sorts the `animals` vector by an animal's name
-- Modify your `sortAnimals()` function to sort based on different properties (like species)
+- Modify your `sortAnimals()` function to sort based on different properties
 - Look into [multiple inheritance](https://www.geeksforgeeks.org/multiple-inheritance-in-c/) and add it into the program.
 (For example, maybe make a `Flying` subclass of animal and a `Swimming` subclass of animal, and make a third subclass `Duck` which inherits from both `Flying` and `Swimming`)
 - **This one's only for the real prodigies** (even I don't really know how to do this): Use an external library to create a GUI for your application
 - Solve the infamous [P versus NP Problem](https://en.wikipedia.org/wiki/P_versus_NP_problem)